 - On the application, list your activities, awards, honors classes and volunteer or paid jobs.
 Track them using the Activities Resume.

-- After writing an essay, ask an adult (preferably an English teacher) to review the document for spelling, grammar and sentence structure.
+- After writing an essay, ask an English teacher to review it.

 - Don’t ever pay for scholarship services!
-Talk to your school counselor or contact EducationQuest about the many free options available.
+Talk to your school counselor or contact EducationQuest about free resources.